What do we do?

-- Promoter collections for two new model organisms were added, honey bee and maize.
-The human promoter collection has grown to more than 25’000 entries after processing of new CAGE data from FANTOM5.
+- Promoter collections for two new model organisms were added: honey bee and maize.
+The human promoter collection has now more than 25’000 entries after the processing of new CAGE data from FANTOM5.

 - A joint paper with Bernard Moret’s group, entitled “A Maximum-likelihood approach for building cell-type trees by lifting”, received the best paper award at the 2016 Asia Pacific Bioinformatics Conference in San Francisco.